Azurblau/AzBot/README.md

 - More example navmeshes, which make use of all the new features.
 - Survivor bots.
 - All settings in a separate lua file. (`sv_config.lua`)
+- Named bots (See `/lua/d3bot/names` to adjust or add new name lists)
 - Some smaller things i possibly forgot.

 This fork is backward compatible, but there are some changes which prevents you to use navmeshes from this fork in the original version.
 To make them work just replace all occurences of `\n` with `;`.